ES-Project-X/documentation/docs/sprints/sprint2.md

 # Sprint 2

+**Goal:** Creation and filtering of points of interest.
+Creation of route with origin and destination.

 | Key   | Summary                                | Story Points |
 |-------|----------------------------------------|--------------|
 | ES-10 | Create POI                             | 5            |